-We have a really great zine for you this time, we have part 2 of Nomenumbra's article about the PE file system, we have part too of the Train Hopping article by Ms. Haifleisch (part one was by Evoltech).
+We have a really great zine for you this time, we have part 2 of Nomenumbra's article about the PE file sys-tem, we have part too of the Train Hopping article by Ms. Haifleisch (part one was by Evoltech).
 We have an article on the scariness of facebook.
 We have an article about the Berkeley Tree Sit by our newest collective member Frenzy who has been helping out a lot around Hackbloc HQ, everyone give him a warm welcome!
 I think that this is out best issue yet and it comes out in a very interesting time, comcast has been ordered to stop its traffic shaping by the FCC, America is on the eve of electing a new president, and possibly also on the eve of invading Iran.
 The RNC and DNC are only a month away and may have already even happened by the time you read this, and the government and corporations (does there really need to be an and there?) are still invading your privacy in newer and more explicit ways.
 Action is more important now than it ever has been.
-We should take pride in the fact that comcast has been forced to respect net neutrality by the FCC and we should expressed the price in the fact that comcast has been forced to respect net neutrality by the FCC and we should see that as a significant and inspiring victory and keep taking action untill the last entity trying to strangle our see that as a significant and inspiring victory and keep taking action untill the last entity trying to strangle our freedom has been toppled.
+We should take pride in the fact that comcast has been forced to respect net neutrality by the FCC and we should see that as a significant and inspiring victory and keep taking action untill the last entity trying to strangle our freedom has been toppled.